jharwell/cosm/docs/config/swarm-manager.rst

    * - ``spatial_dist_pos2D``

-     - Swarm spatial distribution in 2D space.
+     - Metrics capturing the spatial distribution of the swarm in 2D space.

      - create,truncate